Free Online Microsoft Training

 Free tips and tricks for using Microsoft Office and Windows

-I’ve now published several articles where I discuss the importance of backing up the data on your computer (See Backing up your files – a vital step to securing your data); and part of that process should also include backing up the email content you have within Outlook.
+I’ve now published several articles where I discuss the importance of backing up data on your computer (see Backing up your files – a vital step to securing your data).
+Part of that process should also include backing up your email in Outlook.

-Whether you use Microsoft Outlook for personal use or access it for work, your email often contains important correspondence, attachments, photos and information that should be backed up and kept safe.
-I know personally if I lost my email content I would be devastated.
+Whether you use Microsoft Outlook for personal or business use, your email often contains important correspondence, attachments, photos and information that should be backed up and kept safe.
+I know if I lost my email content I would be devastated but also be impacted within my business.

-To back up your Data file, follow these steps:
+To back up your PST file, follow these steps:

 Backup your Email within Outlook